smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/rng.rst

 Restrictions for Secure and non-Secure Devices
 ----------------------------------------------

-non-Secure SmartAnthill Devices MAY use one of the following RNGs (as long as all requirements for respective RNG, as specified above, are complied with):
+non-Secure SimpleIoT Devices MAY use one of the following RNGs (as long as all requirements for respective RNG, as specified above, are complied with):

 * uniquely-pre-initialized Poor-Man's PRNGs
 * hardware-assisted Fortuna